tobyli/Screen2Vec/README.md

 ```
 python write_layout.py -d <location-of-dataset> -m <layout-model> -p <same-desired-prefix>
 ```
-Here, make sure you use the same desired prefix as from precomputing the UI embeddings
+Here, make sure you use the same desired prefix as from precomputing the UI embeddings.

 ### Screen model